-Biomedical engineering, communications and signal processing, computer and software engineering ("Computer Engineering" includes VLSI/CAD), dynamics, robotics, and controls, electromagnetics, RF and microwaves, optics and photonics, power electronics and renewable energy systems, remote sensing, nanostructures and devices.
+Biomedical and biological engineering; communications and signal processing; computer engineering (including VLSI/CAD) and software engineering; dynamics, robotics, and controls; electromagnetics, RF and microwave engineering; embedded systems engineering; optics and photonics; power electronics and renewable energy systems; remote sensing; nanostructures and devices.

 NOTE: If you intend ultimately to pursue the PhD degree, it is best to apply directly to our PhD program rather than first apply to our MS program.

-Hold a baccalaureate degree from a college or university of recognized standing (or the equivalent), submit transcripts evidencing same.
+A baccalaureate degree from a college or university of recognized standing (or the equivalent).
+NOTE: Transcripts evidencing same are required.

-Submit GRE general exam scores if applying for the MS or Ph.D. degrees (GRE scores are not required for admission to the ME program).
+GRE general exam scores (no older than 5 years) for MS or Ph.D. degrees.
+NOTE: GRE scores are not required for admission to ME.

-Provide, for non-native English speakers only, certification of adequate spoken and written English.
-A TOEFL score greater than 600 (paper-based), 250 (computer-based) or 100 (internet-based), or an IELTS score of at leat 7.0 is desired.
-Equivalently 1+ years (evidenced by transcripts) of prior instruction at a U.S. university or at a university in a country with English as one of its official languages may suffice.
+For non-native English speakers only, certification of adequate spoken and written English.
+A TOEFL score greater than 600 (paper-based), 250 (computer-based) or 100 (internet-based) (no older than two years), or an IELTS score of at least 7.0 (no older than two years) is desired.
+Equivalently 1+ years (evidenced by transcripts) (attendance must be within the past two years) of prior instruction at a U.S. university or at a university in a country with English as one of its official languages may suffice.